alvestad10/KernelCLFieldTheory/README.md

 The structure of the code is as follows:
 The model, including the contour, can be made by `ScalarField` or `ScalarField_from_at`.
 See the example of parameters.
-The contour is specified with, nothing extra: Canonical SK, Δβ = 0.5
+The contour is specified with, nothing extra: Canonical SK, Δβ = 0.5: split SK contour (Alexandru2016) and ΔE = 0.0 for tilted SK contour (or larger if also forward tilt).

+The specific implementation of the discretized action is in the Implementations folder, where also the loss funciton is located.
+In this function it is possible to change the number of steps forward for each configuration when calculating the loss function (and its gradient).